About eduardo cuervo reyes

 As it happens with anything that I get passionate about, I went full beans.
 I started getting out often with the camera, reading about photography, watching tutorials, learning to process my images, updating equipment, travelling …

 To date, I own a few more lenses, multiple tripods, several filter sets (some of which I have regretted buying), uncountable camera bags, photography-friendly sport backpacks, cameras for deep-sky astrophotography, and a couple of telescopes (one of which is an 11" optical beauty).
 Astrophotography became an important part of the hobby for me.
-After all, it seems quite logic; it is photography with a strong scientific component.
+After all, it seems quite logic; it is a field of photography that overlaps significantly with experimental astronomy and astrophysics.

 I feel more than lucky that my partner supports me, and accompany me in all cycling and photography adventures.
 We plan our holidays taking moon- and star-cycles into account.
 She drives me at night to dark places, and sometimes feels motivated to grab one of my cameras to take a shot, which I take as excuse to buy more gear.
 She must be also credited for any photo of me that may appear in this page and elsewhere.